Cars Brands that start with H

 Hispano-Suiza Logo

-Spanish car brand Hispano-Suiza produced expensive luxury cars.
-It was founded in 1904 by Mark Birkigt, Juan Castro, and Damián Mateu in Barcelona, Spain.
-The company was based on the bankrupt La Cuadra to produce electric omnibuses, where Birkigt worked as an engineer.
-It was bought by Juan Castro and renamed J. Castro Fabrica Hispano-Suiza de Automoviles.
-But a year later it was bought by Damián Mateu and Francisco Seyo, and named La Hispano-Suiza Fabrica de Automoviles S.A.
-In 1906 the company produced 300 copies of the Hispano-Suiza 20NR.
+Hispano-Suiza was a Spanish automobile brand that produced expensive luxury cars.
+It was founded in 1904 by Mark Birkigt, Juan Castro, and Damian Mateu in Barcelona, Spain.
+The company was based on the bankrupt electric omnibus firm La Cuadra, where Birkigt worked as an engineer.
+The company was bought by Juan Castro and renamed J. Castro Fabrica Hispano-Suiza de Automoviles.
+But a year later, it was bought by Damian Mateu and Francisco Seio and named La Hispano-Suiza Fabrica de Automoviles S.A.
+In 1906, the company produced 300 copies of Hispano-Suiza 20NR.
 One of the famous models is the Hispano-Suiza H6.
 But in 1936, it switched to aircraft orders.

 Holden